yatiml/yatiml/docs/recipes.rst

 --------------------

 YAML has a `timestamp` type, which represents a point in time.
-The `ruamel.yaml` library parses this into a python `datetime.datetime` object, and will serialise such an object back to a YAML `timestamp`.
-YAtiML supports this as well, so all you need to do to use a timestamp or a date is to use `datetime.datetime` in your class definition.
+The `ruamel.yaml` library parses this into a python `datetime.date` object, and will serialise such an object back to a YAML `timestamp`.
+YAtiML supports this as well, so all you need to do to use a timestamp or a date is to use `datetime.date` in your class definition.

+Note that the object created by YAtiML may be an instance of `datetime.date` (if no time is given) or an instance of `datetime.datetime` (if a time is given) which is a subclass of `datetime.date`.
+Since Python does not have a date-without-time type, you cannot currently specify in the type that you want only a date, without a time attached to it.

+If this is an attribute in a class, and date-with-time is not a legal value, then you should add a check to the __init__ method that raises an exception if the given value is an instance of `datetime.datetime`.
+That way, you can't accidentally make an instance of the class in Python with an incorrect value either.

 Dashed keys